 Our results of operations could be adversely affected by global or regional economic, political and health conditions.
-A global financial crisis or global or regional political and economic instability (including changes in inflation, interest rates and overall economic conditions and uncertainties), wars, terrorism, civil unrest, outbreaks of disease (for example, COVID-19), and other unexpected events, such as supply chain constraints or disruptions, could cause extreme volatility, increase our costs and disrupt our business.
+A global financial crisis or global or regional political and economic instability (including changes in inflation, interest rates and overall economic conditions and uncertainties), wars, terrorism (such as, the October 7th terror attack on Israel by Hamas and the war and hostilities that followed between Israel and Hamas and Israel and the Hezbollah), civil unrest, outbreaks of disease (for example, COVID-19), and other unexpected events, such as supply chain constraints or disruptions, could cause extreme volatility, increase our costs and disrupt our business.
 Business disruptions could include, among others, disruptions to our commercial activities, including due to supply chain or distribution constraints or challenges, as well as temporary closures of our facilities and the facilities of suppliers or contract manufacturers in our supply chain.
 For example, these macroeconomic factors could affect the ability of our current or potential future manufacturers, sole source or single source suppliers, licensors or licensees to remain in business, or otherwise manufacture or supply components, materials or services relevant to our products.
 Any failure by any of them to remain in business could affect our ability to manufacture products or meet demand for our products.
 In addition, if inflation or other factors were to significantly increase our business costs, we may be unable to pass through price increases to our customers.
 Interest rates and the ability to access credit markets could also adversely affect the ability of our customers to purchase our products.